Robert Vickrey: Career

 He was one of the illustrators of Time covers during the period from 1942 to 1966, which has been called the golden age of Time covers.
 His portrait of J.D.
-Salinger, from a 1961 Time cover, was hung at the National Gallery of Art following the writers death in 2010.
+Salinger, from a 1961 Time cover, was hung at the National Gallery of Art following the writer's death in 2010.
 Other cover artists during this period included Boris Artzybasheff, James Ormsbee Chapin, Bernard Safran and Boris Chaliapin.

 His work with tempera has aligned him with fellow tempera artists Andrew Wyeth, Jared French and Paul Cadmus, who also "attempted to combine Surrealism with Realism, the amalgam being termed Magic Realism."

 In 1960, he exhibited his paintings at the Midtown Galleries at 17 East 57th Street.
 In 1982, a retrospective exhibition of his work was held at the Museum of Art, Science and Industry in Bridgeport, Connecticut.

 In the 1970s, he wrote two books: New Techniques in Egg Tempera (1973), with Diane Cochrane, and Robert Vickrey: Artist at Work (1979).